will118/EPL-DB/README.md

-### Work in Progress/TODO
+## Work in Progress

 I've pretty much just detailed why I'm only githubbing now.
 I was quite impressed with my first ultran00b foray into regex this just now and it got the original scraper looking quite good.
 (Not behind the scenes I'm sure)

+### Todo

 Anyway what I'm doing next, in order (at least in theory):

-- Live D3js graphs of:
+Live D3js graphs of:
--- Shots on target of both teams
+- Shots on target of both teams
--- Possession % of both teams
+- Possession % of both teams
--- Corners
+- Corners
--- Cards/tackles
+- Cards/tackles
 - Nothing seems as good on paper as it does in my head.

+### Tests..

+Under development, seriously...
+As in actually seriously not sarcastic.

+As soon as I have the last of the JS polished/done I will finish the RSpec and Capycumbers with Selenium, don't think I'll bother with PhantomJS although it's very cool.